Please read all these terms and conditions

 60. Disputes can be submitted to the jurisdiction of the courts of Scotland or, where the Customer lives in England, Wales or Northern Ireland, in the courts of respectively England and Wales or Northern Ireland.

 61. We try to avoid any dispute, so we deal with complaints in the following way: If a dispute occurs customers should contact us to find a solution.
-We will aim to respond with an appropriate solution within 5 days.
+We will aim to respond with an appropriate solution within 5 business days (excluding public holidays).